Karmiven/blade-soul-game-launcher/README.md

   1. **Added an offline version of the launcher**:
      Users can now use the application without an internet connection.
 Core functionality remains available in offline mode.

+  2. **Compiled and ready-to-use version available**:
+     You can download the latest build from the [Releases section](https://github.com/war100ck/blade-soul-game-launcher/releases).

 </details>